IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 *Are you looking for the Marbles app demo?
 That’s not here, head to the [marbles example](https://github.com/IBM-Blockchain/marbles)*

 # ibm-blockchain-js
-This is a Node.js library for easier interaction IBM Blockchain chaincode.
+This is a Node.js library for REST based interaction with [Hyperledger](https://github.com/hyperledger/fabric) [chaincode](https://github.com/hyperledger/fabric/blob/master/docs/FAQ/chaincode_FAQ.md/).
-All documentation is on this page.
+All `ibm-blockchain-js` documentation is on this page.

+*7/22 Update! there is a new gRPC based SDK called [HFC](https://github.com/hyperledger/fabric/tree/master/sdk/node).
+I will continue to maintain this SDK for as long as REST exists.*

 Table Of Contents: